Khushi-Roy-123/ML-Algorithms-/README.md

-# 100 Days ML/AI Algorithm Challenge
+# 100 Days ML Algorithm Challenge

 A structured 100-day learning challenge to master machine learning and AI algorithms from fundamentals to cutting-edge models.